 Last week I was reading a post on Revenge of Eve about her weekly happy list challenge.
 The challenge for the week was to identify routines that bring you joy.
-I adore Candace and normally participate in her challenges and such things, but this one just wasn't doing it for me, and that got me thinking. … Continue reading Positives and negatives
+I adore Candace and normally participate in her challenges and such things, but this one just wasn't doing it for me, and that got me thinking.… Continue reading Depression & Emotions: Positive & Negative Affect

-Recently my grandma was asking me what I was planning on doing for Christmas, and it made me shudder inwardly.
+Larisa-K on Pixabay Recently my grandma was asking me what I was planning on doing for Christmas, and it made me shudder inwardly.
 Of course it didn't help that her short-term memory is awful and she kept asking the same question over and over.
-It's not something I have any desire to think about, but I suppose I … Continue reading Decision time – Christmas and depression
+It's not something I have any desire to think about, but… Continue reading Decision Time – Christmas and Depression

-A few nights ago, there was an accident in the Canadian province of Saskatchewan involving a bus carrying members of a junior hockey team and their coaches.
-Fifteen people died, the majority of them ages 18-20.
+A few nights ago, there was an accident in the Canadian province of Saskatchewan involving a bus carrying members of a junior hockey team, the Humboldt Broncos, and their coaches.
+Fifteen people died, with the majority of them between the ages of 18-20.
 This tragedy has dominated the news since then.
-And I can't seem to make myself care.
-I watch the … Continue reading A heart of ice
+And I can't seem… Continue reading A Heart of Ice – Apathy and Depression

-I have a volunteer gig with a local community services agency doing presentations to high school students on suicide awareness.
+Maximilian Weisbecker on Unsplash I have a volunteer gig with a local community services agency doing presentations to high school students on suicide awareness.
 There's a pretty standardized format for these workshops, and they are usually done for various grade 9 classes a few times a semester.
-I started doing this about a year ago to try to give … Continue reading Adjusting expectations
+I started doing this about a year ago… Continue reading Adjusting Expectations Because of Depression

 Depression-induced apathy can make self-care fall by the wayside, but it's time to get back on the horse.